aidarm/HeatsApp/5_system_architecture.md

 In the past there has been a lot of research for intelligent building.
 In our project the goal is not only to save energy but also maintain a high customer satisfaction.
 In order to do that we create 3 different time sets which define the control policies for our school heating:

 1.	`Schedule time` — the time where lessons are being held.
-The time when school is at full or close to full capacity for realization: 7:00 - 19:00.
+The time when school is at full or close to full capacity for realization: 07:00 - 19:00
-2.	`Active time` — the time in which the school is active but no lessons are being held  for realization: Saturdays, weekdays 19:00 - 21:00
+2.	`Active time` — the time in which the school is active but no lessons are being held  for realization: weekdays 19:00 - 21:00, Saturday
-3.	`Non active time` — time which in the building is not active.
+3.	`Non active time` — time which in the building is not active: weekdays 21:00 - 07:00, Sunday

 For those 3 different time sets there are 3 different control policies: